Lower Assouad type dimensions of uniformly perfect sets in doubling metric spaces: Abstract

 \section{Abstract}

-In this paper, we are concerned with the relationships among the lower Assouad type dimensions.
-For uniformly perfect sets in a doubling metric space, we obtain a variational result between two different but closely related lower Assouad spectra.
-As an application, we give an equivalent but more accessible definition of quasi-lower Assouad dimension.
+In this paper, we are concerned with the relationship among the lower Assouad type dimensions.
+For uniformly perfect sets in doubling metric spaces, we obtain a variational result between two different but closely related lower Assouad spectra.
+As an application, we show that the limit of the lower Assouad spectrum as $\theta$ tends to 1 equals to the quasi-lower Assouad dimension, which provides an equivalent definition to the latter.
+On the other hand, although the limit of the lower Assouad spectrum as $\theta$ tends to 0 exists, there exist uniformly perfect sets such that this limit is not equal to the lower box-counting dimension.
+Moreover, by the example of Cantor cut-out sets, we show that the new definition of quasi-lower Assouad dimension is more accessible, and indicate that the lower Assouad dimension could be strictly smaller than the lower spectra and the quasi-lower Assouad dimension.

 {\bf Keywords}\ ~ Quasi-lower Assouad dimension, Lower Assouad spectrum, Lower Assouad dimension.